 If you need to track a person's face (because AutoCrop selected other parts the body by default), we recommend selecting just the eyes and nose with the CustomTrack Box.

-- The Track button will now be replaced with three new options:
+- The Track button will now be replaced with two new options:

 - - Apply changes to the CustomTrack Box - Click this to apply the CustomTrack

 - - Delete CustomTrack Box - Click this to delete the selection and revert back to

 - After setting your CustomTrack box and clicking the icon, you will need to click to process the CustomTrack changes and make those changes viewable in the Preview Window.

 😎 Heads Up: CustomTrack will only select one subject, object or region per Clip, and sometimes it loses track of exactly what you want.
 So, this means sometimes you will have to pause the Clip, then Split the Clip where CustomTrack loses the tracking, and then use CustomTrack again on the next Clip you just created after the Split.